Brink-Software/AksWorkshop/labs/lab4-configuration/LAB.md

 You can read more about Secrets [here](https://kubernetes.io/docs/concepts/configuration/secret/#details).

 Let's create a `Secret` and expose it to our application.
 Run the follwing command to add a secrets.yaml file to the resources folder.
+This willexpose all the secrets in `my-secrets` as environment variables.

 ```powershell
 kubectl create secret generic my-secret --from-literal=SqlConnectionString="Server=myServerAddress;Database=myDataBase;User Id=myUsername;Password=myPassword;" --from-literal=StorageConnectionString="DefaultEndpointsProtocol=http;AccountName=devstoreaccount1;AccountKey=Eby8vdM02xNOcqFlqUwJPLlmEtlCDXJ1OUzFT50uSRZ6IFsuFq2UVErCz4I6tq/K1SZFPTOtr/KBHBeksoGMGw==;"  --dry-run=client -oyaml > .\resources\secrets.yaml